mirjak/draft-kuehlewind-quic-substrate/draft-kuehlewind-quic-substrate.md

 only know the address of the prior hop and after itself, similar as provided by onion routing in Tor project {{TOR}}.

-Further it would also be possible to chain proxies for different reasons.
+Further, it would also be possible to chain proxies for different reasons.
 A client may select proxying support from its access network, while a web service provider may utilize a front-end load balancing proxy to provide end-to-end secure communication with the applications components servers.
 Here the proxy and